 Previous GeneCards Identifiers for IFIT1 Gene

 This gene encodes a protein containing tetratricopeptide repeats that was originally identified as induced upon treatment with interferon.
 The encoded protein may inhibit viral replication and translational initiation.
 This gene is located in a cluster on chromosome 10 with five other closely related genes.
 There is a pseudogene for this gene on chromosome 13.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed. [provided by RefSeq, Aug 2012]

 GeneCards Summary for IFIT1 Gene

 IFIT1 (Interferon Induced Protein With Tetratricopeptide Repeats 1) is a Protein Coding gene.
-Diseases associated with IFIT1 include Hepatitis C. Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA.
+Diseases associated with IFIT1 include Microphthalmia With Limb Anomalies and Von Willebrand Disease, Type 2.
+Among its related pathways are Interferon gamma signaling and Cytokine Signaling in Immune system.
 Gene Ontology (GO) annotations related to this gene include RNA binding.
 An important paralog of this gene is IFIT1B.